-Seek help from a qualified and unbiased professional who has experience referring people to addiction treatment and can help you identify your needs.
+Seek guidance from a qualified and unbiased professional who has experience referring people to addiction treatment and can help you identify your needs.

 Find a treatment setting — inpatient, residential, or outpatient — that will meet your needs.

 Ask for program information to narrow down your options to a few that would work for you.

 There are lots of different treatment options, but how do you find the best addiction treatment setting for you?
 Here are some key things to consider.

 Rehab centers and other treatment programs differ by where care is given, how long treatment lasts, and how intensive and structured the program is.
 The health care provider who assesses your condition can help you choose the treatment setting that will meet your specific needs.

-After identifying the best treatment setting for you, you will want to narrow down which program best meets your needs.
+After identifying the best treatment setting or rehab center for you, you will want to narrow down which program best meets your needs.
 Ask the staff of each program you are considering to provide the following information.

 Find out if the program provides a wide range of effective treatment methods.
 Treatment programs that offer only one or two therapy types may not be able to customize care to your specific needs.
 In addition, a program that offers a variety of evidence-based therapies — therapies that have proven to be effective in practice and scientific studies — may be able to meet your changing needs as you continue in your recovery.

 To help you compare rehab programs, get a sense of whether and how the program tracks its patients’ progress and recovery.
 Ask:

-Just as in the treatment of other medical conditions, relapse is common and can be part of the recovery process.
 It’s important to understand how the treatment program responds if a participant begins using drugs or alcohol again.
 Ask: